Cheapest non-owner car insurance companies in New York

 Average cost of non-owner car insurance in New York

-Non-owner car insurance in New York costs $421 on average.
-However, your actual rate may vary depending on factors like your driving history, age and the level of coverage you choose.
+The average cost of non-owner car insurance in New York is $421, but your rate may differ depending on your driving record, age and the coverage you choose.

 Non-owner car insurance in New York by age and gender

-Here are the average New York non-owner car insurance rates by age and gender.
+Below are the average New York rates for non-owner car insurance based on age and gender.

 Age groupFemaleMale